anniehedgpeth/workflow/local-cookbook-development.md

    - `:create` `:create_if_missing` `:delete` `:nothing` `:touch`
  - Properties common to every resource include:
    - `ignore_failure` `provider` `retries` `retry_delay` `sensitive` `supports`
+   - [`sensitive`](https://docs.chef.io/resource_common.html#properties) Ensure that sensitive resource data is not logged by the chef-client.
+Default value: false.
+This property only applies to the `execute`, `file` and `template` resources.
  - `execute` actions: `:nothing` `:run`
  - Common `execute` properties: `command` `notifies` `creates` (Prevent a command from creating a file when that file already exists.) `path` `returns`
  - A notification is a property on a resource that listens to other resources in the resource collection and then takes action(s) based on the notification type (notifies or subscribes).